-The role holder will support and provide nondestructive testing materials engineering for the NAVSEA 05P2 Nondestructive Testing and Evaluation (NDT&E) technical warrant area.
+The role holder will support and provide nondestructive testing materials engineering for the Navy's NAVSEA 05P2 Nondestructive Testing and Evaluation (NDT&E) technical warrant area.
 The role holder will conduct tasking in support of Cumbersome Work Practice (CWP) tasks associated with NDT&E, and prepare associated documentation including specifications, technical manuals, and military standards.
-The role holder will lead specification modification and will be extensively familiar with the specs and what is necessary in order to develop new requirements/acceptance criteria associated with NDT.
-Candidates are expected to be a senior engineer and must have the following experience to successfully apply for the role:
+The role holder will lead specification modification and will be extensively familiar with the specs and what is necessary to develop new requirements/acceptance criteria associated with NDT.
+A successful candidates will likely be a senior engineer and is likely to have the following experience:

 - Extensive Navy Materials, Nondestructive Testing and Welding Experience, including commercial shipyard and ABS experience (ABS Naval Vessel Rules Part 8 (Materials and Welding)).

-- Extensive experience and intimate familiarity with Technical Warrant Holder requirements for Nondestructive Testing and Evaluation
+- Extensive experience and familiarity with Technical Warrant Holder requirements for Nondestructive Testing and Evaluation

 - Extensive experience with Surveying and Marine Inspections across Materials, Welding and Nondestructive Inspection